|Team||Mercedes AMG Petronas|

 2013 Mercedes: qualified 2nd, finished 4th

 The son of 1982 World Champion, Keke Rosberg of Finland, Nico was born in Wiesbaden, Germany and brought up in Monaco.
-This international upbringing is reflected in Rosberg’s wide-ranging interests and multilingual skills, which make him one of the most interesting characters in the paddock.
-His knowledge of Formula One history is encyclopaedic, he equally enjoys soccer and triathlons, his competitive instincts make him a fearsome poker, backgammon and chess player, and he enjoys photography as well.
+His knowledge of Formula One history is encyclopaedic, but he has interests outside of the sport, including soccer and tennis.
+He’s also a keen poker, backgammon and chess player and can speak five languages.

-In 2010 he was in at the start of Mercedes AMG Petronas, and its modern Silver Arrows.
-Since that time Rosberg has proved that he can work with and match two for the most fearsomely competitive team-mates in the sport; Michael Schumacher and Lewis Hamilton.
+In 2010, Mercedes recruited him on their return to the sport for the first time since the 1950s.
+Since then, Rosberg has proved that he can work with and match two of the most fearsomely competitive teammates in the sport; Michael Schumacher and Lewis Hamilton.